 Drinking water in the morning helps me hydrate my body and gives me a boost of energy.

-Drinking water in the morning has numerous benefits:
+Drinking water first thing in the morning has various advantages:

 - Rehydrates the body

 - Increases the level of alertness

 - It aids in the removal of toxins from our bodies.